RAHUL-6618/Cmapss-predictive-maintenance/README.md

 ### EffiCombatEngine — Turbofan Engine Health Monitoring

 Predicting jet engine failure before it happens using NASA sensor data.
-Built from scratch on the C-MAPSS FD001 dataset — every line written myself.
+Built from scratch on the C-MAPSS FD001 dataset.

 ---